Batley, England, 1913

 But Garner made his biggest mark in the early part of his career with his short stories.
 "One-Two-Three Little Indians", "The Conversion of Willie Heaps", "One Mile of Ice", and others were printed in magazines, widely reprinted in anthologies, collected in books, and awarded prizes.
 An early collection, The Yellow Sweater (1952), was a commercial flop but Hugh Garner's Best Stories (1963) is a prize-winning, perennially popular selection of his early stories.
 Later collections are Men and Women (1966) and Violation of the Virgins (1971).

 In later years Garner turned to writing popular mystery novels, including The Sin Sniper (1970), Death in Don Mills (1975) and Murder Has Your Number (1978), featuring Toronto detective inspector McDumont.

-His most enjoyable reading for me from his late years is One Damn Thing After Another!
+His most enjoyable reading from his late years may be One Damn Thing After Another!
 (1973), a memoir of a non-conformist writer's life, stitched together from previously published journalism and new observations—from the author of seventeen books, a hundred stories, four hundred magazine articles and essays, ten television dramas, numerous radio dramas and a stage play.